Particular/docs.particular.net/nservicebus/pipeline/customizing-error-handling_content_core_[6.0,8.0).partial.md

 snippet: DeserializationCustomization

-WARNING: Throwing the `MessageDeserializationException` in the catch block will immediately forward the message to the error queue.
+WARNING: Throwing a `MessageDeserializationException` exception in the catch block will immediately forward the message to the error queue.
 A message that fails due to a `MessageDeserializationException` will not be retried.
-If the message must be consumed and removed from the queue then remove the `throw` from the catch block to indicate that the message has been successfully processed.
+If the message must be consumed and removed from the queue, remove the `throw` from the catch block to indicate that the message has been successfully processed.

 #### Handling other errors